Enterprise OPA CLI Reference

 example.rego

-You can load bundles to Enterprise OPA using the command line:
+You can load bundles into Enterprise OPA on the command-line:

 $ ls